 Best way to transfer money from UK to Australia

 Read on to find out the best way to send large amounts of money using Currency Fair in this step-by-step guide to moving your money abroad.

 CurrencyFair: How it works for transferring large amounts of money overseas

 If you’re thinking of moving to Australia and you’re going to be sending money from the UK to Australia, the process is this:

-- You open an account with Currency Fair (see the YouTube video below that walks you through this).
+- You open an account with Currency Fair (the YouTube video below that walks you through it).
 Remember to use this link to get your first THREE transfers for free.

 - You set up your bank accounts in each country in the Currency Fair system.
 You only need to do this once and then they are stored there for future transfers.
 So if you were moving from the UK to Australia and wanted to send money to Australia, you would add your bank account in Australia and your bank account in the UK to the Currency Fair system.